What if climate science appears unsettled after all?

 It is therefore unwise and even unscientific to state that ‘climate science is settled’ and that ‘there is no room for doubt’.
 It may seem obvious, but that is all the more reason to force ourselves to embrace doubts and improbable alternatives.
 A large degree of scientific consensus has never been a guarantee for ‘truth’, and we have seen many times in history that science is indeed never settled.

 I am not denying any of the present day climate theories, simply because I am not a climate scientist.
-I am however having doubts about climate theories, because I was taught during my chemistry study to always have doubts about scientific theories.
+I am not even sure what climate science is.
+Is it physics, meteorology, or geology?
+Is it astronomy, chemistry, biology, mechanics, aerodynamics, hydrodynamics, or perhaps a bit of everything?
+Whatever climate science may be, I am having doubts about climate theories because I was taught during my chemistry study to always have doubts about scientific theories.
 I was taught to always search for counter facts and alternatives to established theories, because that is more effective and innovative for scientific progress than piling up confirmations.

 What would happen if climate theories appear wrong?